 The dog may be able to enjoy the natural agility of youth for many more years of its life.
 Massage and stretching are a complement to daily exercise, obedience training and diet and are suitable for all dogs regardless of breed, age or size.

 These activities allow us to spend time with our dogs while also keeping them physically and mentally alert.
-We also spend time to improve the everyday care of our dogs in areas such as hygiene, coat and paws, and nutrition.
+We also spend time improving the everyday care of our dogs in areas such as hygiene, coat and paws and nutrition.